tlourey/tlourey.github.io/pages/ubiquiti-tips.md

 ### Logs

-If you log to the 'Network Application' and not system, you can find the files in `/var/logs/unifi/remote` on linux machines with a file for each device in the format of `ipaddress_macaddress.log`
+If you log to the 'Network Application' and not syslog, you can find the files in `/var/logs/unifi/remote` on linux machines with a file for each device in the format of `ipaddress_macaddress.log` where ipaddress is the IP Address of the access point / UniFi device.

+If you are having trouble accessing that folder you may need to use `sudo` or `sudo -s`

 ### Monitoring